-Based on Long-Term Athlete Development
+Based on Long-Term Development in Sport and Physical Activity

-At its essence, quality sport and physical activity is achieved when the right people do the right things at the right times, which leads to positive experiences for participants.
-The following checklist is composed of a number of elements that lead to quality sport experiences in any sport program.
-It has been designed with everyone in mind, including women and girls, indigenous populations, participants with a physical or cognitive disability, and newcomers to Canada.
-This checklist can be used as a tool by community and club leaders to assess and improve the quality of sport programming in a club or community setting.
+Quality sport and physical activity is achieved when the right people do the right things at the right times, resulting in positive experiences for participants.
+It is based on a Long-Term Development approach.
+It has been designed with everyone in mind, centring the aspirations of equity, diversity, inclusion and accessibility.
+This checklist can be used as a tool by community and club leaders to assess and improve the quality of their sport programs.

-Good l programs, that are developmentally appropriate, are: Parti cipant Centered Ability, age, size, and maturity are all considered when grouping participants.
-Facilities, equipment, and rules are modified for the ability, size, and stage of the participants.
+Good programs, that are developmentally appropriate, are: Participant Centered Ability, age, size, and maturity are all considered when grouping participants.
 Participants are actively engaged in the game or activity and fully included by teammates.
-Program runs on a regular basis and has appropriate attendance.
-Prog ressive and Challenging Participants are learning new things and building on their existing skills.
-Participants have options to make an activity more or less challenging based on their skills and capabilities.
-Coaches and leaders assess the developmental stage, enabling participants to develop appropriate skills.
-In the early stages, participants get to play different positions and/or try different events and sports (sportforlife.ca/physical-literacy).
-Well Planned Programs and practices are well-prepared, considering seasonal and annual plans.
-The program is aligned with the national sport organization's Long-Term Athlete Development framework, or when possible, has been designed by a national sport organization (sportforlife.ca/resources/quality-sport-programs).
-The program connects participants to other programs and opportunities, either to different levels, types of play, competition, or activities.
+All holistic aspects of participation are considered, including mental (intellectual and emotional), physical, cultural and spiritual.
+Progr essive and Challenging Participants are learning and building on their existing skills.
+There are options to make an activity more or less challenging based on participant's skills and capabilities.
+In the early stages, participants get to play different positions and/or try different events and sports (physicalliteracy.ca).
+Well I Planned Programs and practices are well-prepared and are delivered in context of seasonal and annual plans.
+The program is aligned with the national sport organization's Long-Term Athlete Development framework, or when possible, has been designed by a national sport organization (sportforlife.ca/quality-sport-programs).
+The club connects participants to developmentally appropriate programs and opportunities, which may include different levels (tiers), types of play, competition, or activities.
 In the early stages, leaders emphasize skill development over winning.
-Desig gned for Meaningful Competition Based on stage of development, the participants are playing small-sided games with fewer players, competing in shorter distances, or playing for modified lengths of time (sportforlife.ca/qualitysport/long-term-athlete-development).
+In the early stages, programs develop fundamental movement skills, in addition to sport-specific skills.
+Desig ned for Meaningful Competition Based on stage of development, the participants are playing small-sided games with fewer players, competing in shorter distances, or playing for modified lengths of time (sportforlife.ca/long-term-development).
 Rules are modified based on the ability and stage of the participants.
 In the early stages, teams, groups, lines, or categories are balanced so that participants of similar ability compete against each other, giving everyone a chance to succeed.
 In the early stages, all participants get to play and practice equally.
+Elimination competition formats are not used.
+Competition is timed appropriately for learning, and is affordable and accessible.